Oneirical/bevy_tgfp/tutorial/3-getting-chased-around.md

 TODO gif

 There is only the slight issue that our Hunter is rather on the incorporeal side of things.
 Indeed, as it moves, the Map fails to update and the Hunter is still considered to have phantasmatically remained in its spawn location.
+Not to mention that the centre of the cage, where we spawned, is also mysteriously blocked by an invisible wall.

 [//]: # (This part is really weird.
 Maybe there is a more elegant, Bevy specific way to do this.)